Racine, Wisconsin: Arts and culture

-The Racine Art Museum is the site of the largest collection of contemporary craft in America, with over 4,000 pieces in art jewelry, ceramics, fibers, glass, metals, polymer, and wood, and over 4,000 works on paper and sculptures.
+The Racine Art Museum is home to the largest collection of contemporary craft in America, with over 4,000 pieces in art jewelry, ceramics, fibers, glass, metals, polymer, and wood, and over 4,000 works on paper and sculptures.
 RAM's satellite campus, Wustum Museum of Fine Arts, presents exhibitions of regional artists along with art classes and workshops.
 The Racine Arts Council's exhibitions feature local and regional artists.
-The annual 16th Street Studios Open House offers a look inside artists’ workspaces at the Racine Arts and Business Center.
+The annual 16th Street Studios Open House offers a look inside artists' workspaces at the Racine Arts and Business Center.

-The Racine Theater Guild annually offers a season of seven to eight main-stage plays and musicals, Racine Children's Theatre, Jean's Jazz Series and Comedy Tonight.
+The Racine Theater Guild annually offers a season of seven to eight main-stage plays and musicals, as well as Racine Children's Theatre, Jean's Jazz Series, and Comedy Tonight.
 Every winter, Over Our Head Players at 6th Street Theatre hosts Snowdance, a playwriting contest in which audience members determine the winning plays.
 Entries for the contest come from all over the world.

 The Racine Symphony Orchestra performs 2-3 Masterworks concerts per year, several free pops concerts, and an annual concert for fifth graders.
 Local bands perform free noontime and evening concerts at downtown's centrally located Monument Square throughout the summer.
 Weekly open mic opportunities for musicians and other performers are hosted by Family Power Music.